learn-co-students/dumbo-se-021720/34-intro-to-react/README.md

 - [ ] Decide on an app to build together!

 ## Notes
-- Declarative vs Imperative Programming
+- Declarative vs Imperative

+Imperative: specific instructions telling exactly what to do
+- make some rice
+  - season the rice
+  - cook it for 30 minutes
+- make a tortilla
+- etc etc etc

+Declarative: describute what you want, and relying on an abstraction to make it happen
+- give me a chorizo burrito with brown rice

+declarative: describing something in a 'stateless sense'
+imperitive: describing each step

+- declarative defines objects, imperative defines actions

 - Components
-- Turn these objects into components
+- Turn these objects into components:

 ```js
 const tasks = [
   { title: "Learn React", description: "Read the docs!", done: false },